kevinalmansa/kevinalmansa.github.io/_pages/about.md

 ### Who Am I?

-I have recently graduated from the University of Kent with a MSc in Computer Security, and possess two undergraduate degrees, one focusing on System Administration & Networking, and the other a three year BSc focusing on Programming.
+I am an Information Security professional with an MSc in Computer Security, and two undergraduate degrees.
+One degree focusing on System Administration & Networking, the other a three year BSc focusing on Software Development.

-I have professional experience in IAM, Web Development, and System Administration.
-I am confident programmer and have experience coding for and administrating Linux & Windows environments.
+I have professional experience in Systems & Network Security, IAM, Web Development, and System Administration (Linux & Windows).
+I am a confident programmer and have  experience coding for and both Linux & Windows environments across multiple technologies.

-I love discovering and learning about new technologies and how systems and infrastructures function.
+I love discovering and learning about how systems and infrastructures are designed and truly function.

-My current interests include Vulnerability Research & Application Security, Reverse Engineering, Malware Analysis and any CTF I can join. :)
+My current interests include Systems and Network Security, Application Security, Reverse Engineering, Vulnerability Research and Obfuscation / Anti-Debug techniques.

-This blog will allow me to post and explain topics, concepts, systems and tools I find interesting as well as serve as a location I use for personal resources and to discuss tools I develop.
+This blog grants me a place to post and explain topics, concepts, systems and tools I find interesting.
+It also serves as a location I use for personal resources and to discuss tools I develop.

 ### Contact me